HRDs-VERSE/backend_withchai/README.md

 ## Introduction

-This is a ``YOUTUBE + TWITTER`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
-Find more about his project in the documentaion below.
+This is a ``YOUTUBE + TWITTER`` backend project that covers almost all the functionalities of YouTube and combines Twitter's tweet functionality into it.
+You can find more about his project in the documentation below.

 ## Important links